 Why You Should Use Japanese Translation in Toronto

-How can I get the most out of selling in Toronto by using language services?
+How can I maximize my sales in Toronto by leveraging language services?
 Why should I include Japanese translation in my Canadian marketing strategy?
 We’ve thought of a few reasons that you should market your product or service to Japanese speakers through translation services in Toronto.

 - People prefer to do business in their primary language.
-They prefer to shop, travel, and communicate using that language.
+They enjoy shopping, traveling, and communicating in their language.

-- Providing accurate, localized translations shows that you run a smart business that truly cares about giving its customers a good experience.
+- Providing accurate, localized translations demonstrates that you operate an innovative business that genuinely prioritizes delivering a positive customer experience.

 How Language Services Add Value

 It is JR Language’s mission to provide you with professional language solutions for the business you do in Canada.
-We offer website translation, legal translation, document translation, video translation, interpretation, and much more.
-There’s more to effective marketing towards Japanese Canadians in Toronto than converting languages.
+We offer a range of services, including website translation, legal translation, document translation, video translation, interpretation, and more.
+There’s more to effective marketing towards Japanese Canadians in Toronto than just language translation.
 We’re going to show you how language services influence each aspect of international and multilingual marketing.
-We’ll also take a look at characteristics of the Japanese-speaking community in Toronto, and the impact marketing towards that community can have on your business.
+We’ll also examine the characteristics of the Japanese-speaking community in Toronto and explore how marketing to this community can impact your business.

 Why Japanese Speakers Come to Canada

 The population of Japanese speakers in Canada is growing rapidly.
 Japanese Canadians call the first generation of immigrants from Japan to Canada “Issei.”
 Many Issei have stayed to build their work and lives in Canada, birthing the second generation, or Nisei, then the third, Sansei, and so on.
 Japanese-speaking students and young professionals come to Canada to study and work.
-Many stay to pursue careers in Canada, some return to Japan, and others embark on an international path.
+Many stay to pursue careers in Canada, while others return to Japan or embark on an international path.
 Families and friends come to visit or establish residence.
-Japanese influence from this growing network of immigrants, temporary residents, and native-born citizens has helped shape Toronto into its present form, and will continue to do so for the foreseeable future.
+Japanese influence from this growing network of immigrants, temporary residents, and native-born citizens has helped shape Toronto into its present form.
+It will continue to do so for the foreseeable future.

 What Are the Japanese-Speaking Markets in Toronto Like?

 Most of the growth of Toronto’s Japanese population has been in the last century.
 Until 1941, there were only a handful of Japanese families in the Greater Toronto area.
-The last census in 2010 places that number at about 20,000 and growing quickly.
+The previous census in 2010 placed that number at about 20,000, and it was growing quickly.
 Toronto is renowned for its universities, and many Japanese-speaking students are finding it an attractive option for their studies and careers.
 The Canadian arm of the Japan External Trade Organization, or JETRO, is leading a push to get more Japanese business owners interested in Toronto, with seminars led by experts from Canadian provinces promoting trade between Japan and Canada and offering information on local economies and trade practices.
 JETRO’s efforts are not limited to Toronto.
 More conferences have been held in Manitoba, Nova Scotia, and Alberta.
-The Nikkei Voice, a Japanese-Canadian newspaper, is headquartered in Toronto, as well as the Toronto Japanese School.
+The Nikkei Voice, a Japanese-Canadian newspaper, is headquartered in Toronto, as is the Toronto Japanese School.

 How JR Language Goes the Extra Mile

-Accurate Japanese translation is not the only part of converting your brand for a Japanese-speaking audience.
+Accurate Japanese translation is just one aspect of converting your brand for a Japanese-speaking audience.
 Culture is a vital part of our sensibilities, and a marketing message will not resonate with the audience if it feels odd, irrelevant, or distasteful.
 Tailoring a translated message for the intended recipient is called localization.
 A cross-cultural translation project will be deeply flawed without professional localization.
 For the best localization, JR Language uses only native speakers of the target language.
-We won’t just translate your project into Japanese, we’ll translate it into Japanese for the Japanese speakers in Toronto.
+We won’t just translate your project into Japanese; we’ll tailor it specifically for the Japanese speakers in Toronto.

-Our professional translators are not only fluent in both the source and the target language, but the industry in question.
-We use lawyers versed in the legal structure of both the source and the target culture for your legal translations of documents including patents, licenses and contracts.
-We use professional marketers to deliver marketing translations of your sales videos, brochures, and product descriptions.
+Our professional translators are not only fluent in both the source and the target language, but also in the industry in question.
+We rely on professional translators with expertise in the legal structures of both source and target cultures to handle your legal document translations, including patents, licenses, and contracts.
+We utilize professional marketers to craft and deliver compelling marketing translations for your sales videos, brochures, and product descriptions.

 Take Your Business to Toronto!